How to Become a Nurse Practitioner

 If you're looking for a way to defray your costs of continued school, visit GradSchools.com's graduate minority nursing scholarship.

-Advice to Becoming a Nurse Practitioner
+Advice on Becoming a Nurse Practitioner

 Meet Nancy Brook, RN, MSN, Nurse Practitioner at Stanford Hospital and Clinics, and author of the Nurse Practitioner's Bag